firedev/firedev.github.io/_posts/2015-06-30-lazy-image-creation-with-carrierwave.md

 ## Broken Images

 Say you have some broken images that can't be recreated and causing errors.
 Let's get rid of them automatically.
-Via simple augmentation of our `MissingController` we can do that now.
+Via some augmentation of our `MissingController` we can do that now.

-I also suggest to add some default "broken" image to `/assets/images/layout/missing_image.png` so you can see any sign that the image is deleted.
+I would suggest to add some default "broken" image to `/assets/images/layout/missing_image.png` so you can see any sign that the image is deleted.
 Then we are changing the `show` method: